geo-tech-project/geotech/README.md

 * use machine learning for land use classifications
 * work with sentinel-2 data
 * know how to train and apply machine learning models, but are unable or unwilling to focus on understanding and implementing the Area of Applicability
-* work with large-scale mapping/modeling applications, but lack the necessary hardware to perform machine learning and compute the AOA on large datasets
+* work with large-scale mapping/modeling applications, but lack the necessary hardware to perform machine learning

 ## How does the software work?
 The user has the possibility to select a model to work with.
 He can either upload his own model via an upload button or create a new model in order to train it with a selectable machine-learning algorithm.
 Depending on his choice, only specific parts of the software will be executed.

 ### Input
 * Area of interest: The area for which the land use classification and the aoa are to be calculated.
 * Training data or model: If a new model should be created, training data must be uploaded.
-Otherwise a model is uploaded by the user.
+Otherwise a model has to be uploaoded by the user.
 * Machine learning algorithm and hyperparameters: The new model must be trained.
 For this, the user can choose between two machine-learning algorithms and, if desired, also pass hyperparameters.
 * Time period: In that period, a search is made for available sentinel-2 images.
 * Bands/ predictors: All bands/predictors to be included in the sentinel images.